nhan0504/Learn-Computer-Structure/Computer-hardware.md

 - **ROM (Read-only memory):** Firmware are loaded from ROM.
 Firmware is a computer program that is embedded in a hardware device (Eg: microcontroller)
 - **RAM (Random access memory):** Storage is cleared when computer powered-down.
 Stores programs and files currently in use -> Faster access and reading.
 Different types include: writable vs. read-only, static vs. dynamic, volatile vs. non-volatile, etc.

-- **Hard drive:** Long-term digital storage.
+- **Hard drive:** Long-term digital storage even when the computer has no power
     - SSD (Solid-State Drive): Most computer use SSD.
 SSD uses flash memory and semiconductor chips -> Lower failure rate than HHD.
 SSD can be internal or external (USB, Flash drives)
-    - HHD: Use rotating disks and magnetics
+    - HDD (Hard Disk Drive): Use rotating disks and magnetics
 - **Graphics Card:** To see output that a computer system is producing
 - **Input and output devices:**
     - Input: Keyboard, mouse, microphone,...